samnissen/watir-screenshot-stitch/README.md

 (and thus ImageMagick).
 You might need to review that gem's requirements and installation before proceeding.

+### Browser Support

+watir-screenshot-stitch is optimized for and tested on following browsers:
+* Chrome 65+
-### Firefox
+* Firefox 58+
+* Safari 11.1
+* IE 11/10/9/8

-watir-screenshot-stitch is optimized for and tested on Firefox.
-Your Watir / Selenium-Webdriver / geckodriver / Firefox stack must be correctly configured.
+Your Watir / Selenium-Webdriver / webdriver(chromedriver, geckodriver etc.) / Browser stack must be correctly configured.
 If you can find a good guide for installing and maintaining all parts of this stack, you're a better Googler than me.